ktorio/ktor-documentation/topics/Testing.md

 To use a testing engine, follow the steps below:
 1. Create a JUnit test class and a test function.
-2. Use `testApplication` function to set up a configured instance of a test application running locally.
+2. Use the `testApplication` function to set up a configured instance of a test application running locally.
 3. Use the [Ktor HTTP client](create-client.md) instance inside a test application to make a request to your server, receive a response, and make assertions.

 The code below demonstrates how to test the most simple Ktor application that accepts GET requests made to the `/` path and responds with a plain text response.